Ben Kunes

 • You want to minimize your RMDs in your 70s and early 80s.

-Important Note: The maximum amount you may invest in a QLAC is $200,000 (increased from $135,000 in 2023).
+Important Note: The maximum amount you may invest in a QLAC in 2024 is $200,000 (increased from $135,000 in 2023).
 This helps ensure you maintain a diversified retirement portfolio.

 Ben Kunes picture